mastergray/type-spec/src/TypeSpecAsyncOp/README.md

-## TypeSpecOp Class Documentation
+## TypeSpecAsyncOp Class Documentation
-The `TypeSpecOp` class implements a type-spec operation by transforming one object instance into another object instance.
-This class leverages well-defined input and output types, along with a series of transformations applied to the input when an operation is executed.
-This approach is suitable for dynamic environments like React-based web applications and RESTful APIs.
+The `TypeSpecAsyncOp` class extends `TypeSpecOp` to support asynchronous operations by transforming one object instance into another object instance asynchronously.
+This class leverages well-defined input and output types, along with a series of asynchronous transformations applied to the input when an operation is executed.
+This approach is suitable for dynamic environments like React-based web applications and RESTful APIs, especially when dealing with asynchronous data.

 ### Constructor